microsoft/msquic/docs/BUILD.md

 ./scripts/prepare-machine.ps1 -Configuration Dev
 ```

-Note at minimum CMake 3.16 is required.
+Note at minimum CMake 3.20 on windows and 3.16 on other platforms is required.
 Instructions for installing the newest version on Ubuntu can be found here. https://apt.kitware.com/.
 The prepare-machine script will not do this for you.

 ### Additional Requirements on Windows

-  * [CMake](https://cmake.org/) (available in "Developer Command Prompt for VS 2019" when "C++ CMake tools for Windows" are installed)
+  * [CMake](https://cmake.org/) (The version installed with Visual Studio will likely not be new enough)
   * [Perl](https://www.perl.org/get.html) optional (required for OpenSSL build)
-  * [Visual Studio 2019](https://www.visualstudio.com/vs/) (or Build Tools for Visual Studio 2019) with
+  * [Visual Studio 2019 or 2022](https://www.visualstudio.com/vs/) (or Build Tools for Visual Studio 2019/2022) with
     - C++ CMake tools for Windows
-    - MSVC v142 - VS 2019 C++ (_Arch_) build tools
+    - MSVC v142 - VS 2019 (or 2022) C++ (_Arch_) build tools
   * Latest [Windows Insider](https://insider.windows.com/en-us/) builds (required for SChannel build)

 ## Running a Build